 Point 4-5 Fackenden Down-Rowdow Lane: 380 metres.
 Follow the path east through the woody fringe high on Fackenden Down until reaching a quiet country lane.

 Point 5-6 Rowdow Lane-‘Granary’ footpath: 300 metres.
 Turn right (south east) on the near traffic-free lane (Rowdow Lane).
 Look out for footpath heading east on the left just before a farmhouse called The Granary.

 Point 6-7 Granary path-Great Wood-Magpie Bottom: 620 metres.
 Turn up this footpath just before the Granary, passing through sheep-grazed fields with poplar trees to the left and soon entering atmospheric Great Wood with its superb beeches.
 Look out for what could be ancient chalk/flint mining scars in the woods on the right of the path.
 On leaving the wood you have arrived at another SSSI: the secluded Magpie Bottom, a highlight of this route.
 Look for path on the left along the valley floor (but note path ahead – steep but with great view of the valley, and beyond, an alternative route to Romney Street as covered in Walk 5).

 Point 7-8 Magpie Bottom-country lane: 320 metres.
 Go left (north) along valley floor until reach farm buildings and quiet country lane also called Magpie Bottom.

 Point 8-9 Lane-SR28 path: 90 metres.
 Turn right (east) uphill on country lane for short distance until path on the left in trees – the SR28.

 Point 9-10 SR28 path-Romney Street: 420 metres.
-Follow this path uphill through woods then along a field until Romney Street hamlet where you’ll see buildings behind a wall (actually a grass airstrip, too, used by vintage light aircraft).
+Follow this lovely path quite steeply uphill through woods then along a field until Romney Street hamlet where you’ll see buildings behind a wall (actually a grass airstrip, too, sometimes used by vintage light aircraft).

 Point 10-11 Romney Street-foot of valley: 550 metres.
 At Romney Street turn left on path heading west.
 Emerge to a lovely view towards London.
 It feels high up and solitary up here.
 If there’s an easterly wind you’ll feel it!
 Follow the path across fields/grassland, down a sleep slope back into the valley that’s still Magpie Bottom really.
 This is an old derelict golf course.
 The path passes between hedges (overhead too) at the foot of the valley.
 Note steep uphill to come.